oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/grid-views.rst

 If bundle name equals entity name, then entity name is skipped, e.g. for ``Oro\Bundle\TranslationBundle\Entity\Translation`` - `oro.translation.entity_grid_all_view_label`.

-If the `allLabel` option is not specified and translation key is not translated, then the label for All grid view is created by concatenating the `oro.datagrid.gridView.all` translation key and the entity name in the plural form, e.g., for the Contact entity in the English language it is "All Contacts".
+Suppose the `allLabel` option is not specified, and the translation key is not translated.
+In that case, the label for All grid view is created by concatenating the `oro.datagrid.gridView.all` translation key and the entity name in the plural form, e.g., for the Contact entity in the English language, it is "All Contacts".